Ready to start driving an EV but not sure where to start?

 Tip 7: Talk to your Utility Company

-Your utility may offer incentives for the installation of Level 2 chargers in your residence.
+Your utility may offer incentives for the purchase of an electric vehicle or installation of Level 2 chargers in your residence.
 Additionally, it is important to understand how your electricity bill will increase when you charge your car at home.
 We recommend talking to an expert to understand what different charging rates mean and how they can affect your bill.
+Check if your local utility offers rebates here.

 Tip 8: Celebrate with Others